 Greetings from the North Woods!

-Yesterday was our first Cruiser Day of the summer.
+Today is our first Cruiser Day of the summer.
 Cruiser Days are unlike any other day at camp.
 Our normal project periods, that are a part of the daily routine and full of instructional time for the kids in our various programs, are cancelled.
 Instead, a day is planned that involves either a series of activities done in cabin groups, or a series of activities done in village groups.
-And yesterday was a great one….
+Today is a classic!

-In the afternoon, all of the villages headed to town for a Dairy Queen treat.
+In the afternoon, all of the campers headed to town for a Dairy Queen treat.
 I will write about that experience another week.

 All is well in the North Woods….